gmck2323/sign-in-template/docs/solution-design/secure-sign-in-architecture.md

 ### Notes for Render.com

 - Apps (web + APIs) deployed as separate services.
-- Environment variables for IdP secrets, JWT audience/issuer.
+- Environment variables for Clerk configuration.
 - Use a shared database (Render Managed PostgreSQL) for the allow list + audit logs.
 - Optional: private service for admin panel, accessible only to admins on the allow list.

 ## 3) Key Requirements

-- **AuthN**: OIDC-compliant IdP issues tokens (JWT) after login.
+- **AuthN**: Clerk handles OIDC-compliant authentication and JWT management.
 - **Allow-list enforcement**: block any identity whose primary email is not on the allow list.
 - **Defense in depth**: enforce in UI middleware and every API.
 - **Auditability**: log sign-in attempts (allowed/denied) with timestamp/IP/user agent.